Sampradaya: Buddhist sampradaya

-Buda sampradaya or Buddha sampradaya is a classification based on the observance of Dutch ethnographers of Brahmana caste of Balinese Hinduism into two: Siwa and Buda.
+Buda sampradaya or Buddha sampradāya is a classification based on the observance of Dutch ethnographers of Brahmana caste of Balinese Hinduism into two: Siwa (Shiva) and Buda (Buddha).
 The other castes were similarly further sub-classified by these 19th-century and early-20th-century ethnographers based on numerous criteria ranging from profession, endogamy or exogamy or polygamy, and a host of other factors in a manner similar to castas in Spanish colonies such as Mexico, and caste system studies in British colonies such as India.
-This concept of Budha Sampradaya could be applied to all Buddhist communities.
+This concept of Buddha Sampradāya could be applied to all Buddhist communities.

+Jain sampradaya

+The Jain sampardaya has various sects or schools of thoughts: